dominicstop/react-native-ios-context-menu/README.md

 * A `PreviewConfig` object has an optional property called `previewSize`.
 It accepts a string (a `PreviewSize` value).
 In this example we set it to `STRETCH` to fill the screen.
 * The `PreviewConfig.backgroundColor` is set to `transparent` by default, so we set it to `white` in this example.
 * **Note**: `UIContextMenu` will automatically resize/scale the preview to fit the screen.
+* This example is demoed in this [gif](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/assets/context-menu-view-gifs/ContextMenuView-SimpleExample-11-12-13-14.gif).

 <br>